a-jean-andreasian/not_gitmodules/README.md

   your project.
 - It's a replacement for Git Submodule which is: up to **10x faster**, **safer**, **simpler**, **cleaner** and the most importantly - **without headaches**.

+## Still have questions?

+👉 Watch the introduction [video](https://www.youtube.com/watch?v=-VQBF2N1hwI) on YouTube, where Snoop Dogg will gently explain everything!

 ---